Skip to main content

 Studying Fundamental Plasma Phenomena Using Pulsed Power

-PUFFIN is a new pulsed-power facility under construction at MIT’s Plasma Science and Fusion Center (PSFC).
-PUFFIN (the PUlser For Fundamental INvestigations) will use intense pulses of electrical current to heat initially solid loads made from thin wires or foils to a high-energy-density (HED) plasma state.
-In Summer 2025, PUFFIN will move to Cornell University to join the Laboratory of Plasma Studies.
+PUFFIN is a new pulsed-power facility soon to be operating at the Laboratory of Plasma Studies at Cornell University.
+PUFFIN (the PUlser For Fundamental INvestigations) uses intense pulses of electrical current to heat initially solid loads made from thin wires or foils to a high-energy-density (HED) plasma state.
+PUFFIN was constructed and commissioned at MIT’s Plasma Science and Fusion Center (PSFC).

 Long exposure image of a pulsed-power driven magnetic reconnection experiment

-These plasmas will be accelerated by the strong magnetic fields generated by the intense currents, creating long-lasting flows of magnetized plasma which mimic the extreme conditions found in astrophysical objects.
+The plasmas produced by PUFFIN will be accelerated by the strong magnetic fields generated by the intense currents, creating long-lasting flows of magnetized plasma which mimic the extreme conditions found in astrophysical objects and controlled nuclear fusion concepts.
 We will use PUFFIN to carry out research into fundamental plasma processes, such as magnetic reconnection and magneto-hydrodynamic turbulence, which underpin events such as solar flares and the transport of matter in the accretions disks of black holes.
 The same physical processes are important in magnetized target fusion, a hybrid between the mainstream magnetically confined and inertially confined fusion concepts.

 The current PUFFIN design